coffee-snake/coffee-snake/README.md

 My name is Brady and I go by he/him/his pronouns.
 I am currently studying Computer Science Major at **University of California Irvine**.

-This page was made for the ICSSC fellowship program.If you want to join the fellowship program make sure to join the discord server.
+This page was made for the ICSSC fellowship program.
+If you want to join the fellowship program make sure to join the discord server.

 If you are having trouble please visit [here](https://icssc.notion.site/Git-ing-GitHub-Setup-f1eb07376cad4f2290b3db65777734ca)!